Lab-Notebooks/Jobrunner/README.rst

        - "#SBATCH --job-name=myjob"
        - "#SBATCH --ntasks=5"

-At the level of sub-directory ``/Project/JobObject2`` more files are added and lead to a Jobfile that looks like,
+At the level of subdirectory ``/Project/JobObject2`` more files are added and lead to a Jobfile that looks like,

 .. code:: yaml